Terminology of the British Isles: British Isles

-The dictionary definition of the British Isles is that it is a geographical term that refers to the whole of Ireland and Great Britain as well as the surrounding islands.
+Some dictionary definitions state that the British Isles is that it is a geographical term that refers to the whole of Ireland and Great Britain as well as the surrounding islands.
 It is sometimes incorrectly used as if identical to the United Kingdom, or to refer to Great Britain and the surrounding islands, excluding the island of Ireland entirely.
 The BBC and The Times have style guides that mandate the dictionary definition but occasional misuse can be found on their websites.

 The term British Isles can also be considered irritating or offensive by some on the grounds that the modern association of the term British with the United Kingdom makes its application to Ireland inappropriate.
 The term can also be considered to imply a proprietary title on the entire archipelago.

 The policy of the government of Ireland is that no branch of government should use the term, and although it is on occasion used in a geographical sense in Irish parliamentary debates, this is often done in a way that excludes the Republic of Ireland.
 In October 2006, The Times quoted a spokesman for the Irish Embassy in London as saying that they would discourage its use.

 During a stop-over visit to the Republic of Ireland in 1989, the leader of the Soviet Union, Mikhail Gorbachev, indicated that he assumed Ireland's head of state was Queen Elizabeth II, given that she was the British Queen and his officials said that Ireland was a part of the British Isles.

 There have been several suggestions for replacements for the term British Isles.
 Although there is no single accepted replacement, the terms Great Britain and Ireland, The British Isles and Ireland and Britain and Ireland are all used.
 In Northern Ireland, some nationalists use these islands or these isles as an alternative.